rhea-language/rhea/README.md

 - **High-performance Scientific Computing**

-    Zhivo's ability to perform direct mathematical operations on vectors and arrays makes it ideal for scientific computing applications such as simulations, data analysis, and mathematical modeling.
+    N8's ability to perform direct mathematical operations on vectors and arrays makes it ideal for scientific computing applications such as simulations, data analysis, and mathematical modeling.
 Its concurrency support ensures that heavy computational tasks can run efficiently on multi-core CPUs.

 - **Data Pipelines and ETL (Extract, Transform, Load)**

-    With the Zhivo's expressiveness, it can be used to build efficient data pipelines for ETL processes in big data applications.
+    With the N8's expressiveness, it can be used to build efficient data pipelines for ETL processes in big data applications.
 Its support for complex data structures and built-in concurrency enables scalable, high-throughput data processing, making it ideal for tasks like data aggregation, transformation, and loading in distributed systems.

 - **Machine Learning Model Prototyping**

-    Zhivo is ideal for Machine Learning and AI due to its efficient mathematical operations, built-in concurrency, flexible syntax, seamless integration with native libraries, and a simplified project structure, enabling rapid development and optimization of advanced algorithms and applications.
+    N8 is ideal for Machine Learning and AI due to its efficient mathematical operations, built-in concurrency, flexible syntax, seamless integration with native libraries, and a simplified project structure, enabling rapid development and optimization of advanced algorithms and applications.

 - **Game Development**